 Affinity mapping helps when there is a large amount of data available and one needs to find coherence and correlations in it.
 After this is done, the similar ones can be merged, duplicates deleted and the inconsequential ones left out.

 Many companies have anywhere between 5-10 core values.
 Therefore while arriving at the final core values it is necessary to take stock of the fact as to whether they encompass the vision of the company and whether the employees can be held to these values.

-Once the values are finalised, it would be best to set aside time to discuss what each value means to all employees and to the organisation as a whole.
+Once the values are finalized, it would be best to set aside time to discuss what each value means to all employees and to the organization as a whole.

 Step 5: Delineating

 Once defined core values should be visible in every aspect of company operations, from internal reviews, during sales and marketing pitches, integration into hiring practices, orientation, onboarding, and so on.

 The company’s well-being lies in its employees and the company would do well to highlight those employees who are examples of the values to others to appreciate and emulate.